-It’s possible that you’re looking for a COMPLETE change.
-In this case, you’ll want to think of the following questions when pinpointing a new career direction.
+It is possible that you’re looking for a COMPLETE change.
+In this case, you’ll want to consider the following questions when pinpointing a new career direction.

-- Pinpoint things that I I enjoy doing Are there jobs that support these passions? (do I enjoy working outdoors? animals? what careers align with these activities or passions?)
+- Pinpoint things that you enjoy doing.
+Are there jobs that support these passions?
+Do you enjoy working outdoors?
+With a lot of people?
+Just a few?
+With animals?
+What careers align with these activities or passions?

-- What do others often ask me for help in?
+- What do others often ask you for help with?

-- Identify any skills that come naturally easy to me.
+- Identify any skills that come naturally easy to you.
 What jobs are specific to these skills?